-While Black Friday Cyber Monday is, no doubt, a huge opportunity for sales, it is just the beginning of the end-of-year sales season.
-We still have Christmas, Boxing Day, Free Shipping Day and a wealth of others to draw customers in and keep them buying.
+While Black Friday and Cyber Monday are, no doubt, massive opportunities for sales, it is just the beginning of the holiday season.
+There is still Christmas, Free Shipping Day, New Year’s, and a wealth of others to draw customers in and keep them buying.

-Encourage customers to join your members list or VIP club to get more deals throughout the season including a sales extension of BFCM until the end of the current week.
-Getting them subscribed and consenting to text notifications (or at the very least, on your mailing list) will mean a direct pathway of communication and interest from their end for the long-term.
+Encourage customers to join your member’s list or VIP club to get more deals throughout the season, including a sales extension of BFCM until the end of the current week.
+Getting them subscribed and consenting to text notifications (or at the very least, on your mailing list) will mean a direct pathway of communication and interest for the long term.

 RELATED: Get the 7 text features that can help you boost loyalty.

-Text marketing can really help your business get more out of Black Friday Cyber Monday sales, as well as the rest of your seasonal campaigning.
-Consider using many of the same tactics suggested here for other sales dates throughout the year including Christmas, Amazon Prime or Singles Day.
+Text marketing can help your business get more out of Black Friday Cyber Monday sales, as well as the rest of your seasonal campaigning.
+Consider using many of the same tactics suggested here for other sales throughout the year, including Christmas, Amazon Prime, or Singles Day.